nodemailer/nodemailer/README.md

 ## Using templates

-Nodemailer allows to use simple built-in templating or alternatively external renderers for common messages.
+Nodemailer allows to use simple built-in templating or alternatively external renderers for common message types.

 ```javascript
 var transporter = nodemailer.createTransport(...);